Policy 5.15

 Subpart E. Pricing

-Each program will establish a pricing policy for all goods and services, to be approved by the Dean and the Vice President of Finance and Operations.
+Each program will establish a pricing policy for all goods and services that must be approved by the Dean and the Vice President of Finance and Operations.
 Pricing policies may include a reasonable mark-up on purchased goods to be resold.
 The pricing policy and/or rates will be displayed prominently in each program area.

 Subpart F. Cash Management